 - Trek bikes brand history

-Here is a guide to popular Trek bikes in Canada, with reviews of features, specifications, and prices.
+Here is a guide to popular Trek bicycles in Canada, with reviews of features, specifications, and prices.
 Keen cyclists can continue reading for help in making the right choice.

 In terms of materials used, the bike Trek produces has gone through an evolution over the years.
 The company started manufacturing hand-brazed steel frames.
 In 1985 the company began to produce aluminum models, which have become a norm for the cycling industry.